 But do they actually work and how can they help?

-This post has been a long time coming as we've been recommending Gadget Flow to most of our clients.
+This post has been a long time coming as we've been recommending Gadget Flow to most of our clients over the years.

-We've spent nearly two years going through the features that Gadget Flow offers, with the focus being on how they can help Crowdfunding projects, including:
+We've spent nearly three years going through the features that Gadget Flow offers, with the focus being on how they can help Crowdfunding projects, including: Platform listings, Dashboard Management, Pricing Packages and Unboxing Video Segments and more.

 The Gadget Flow helps subscribers discover gifts and gadgets by providing a curated list of cutting edge products.